Torbraw/Labyrinth/README.md

 # Labyrinth
 A simple Web Site App that can generate labyrinth up to a 100x100 dimension and can resolve it automaticly or the user can do it themself.
-A futur improvement whould be to be able to download the labyrinth to a pdf or something.
-We can even image some import/export.
+A futur improvement whould be to be able to download the labyrinth to a pdf or something & to allow the user to color a line of cell not just 1 by 1.
+We can even imagine some import/export.
 Who knows.

 #### Font-Awesome:
 https://fontawesome.com